davidsmakerworks/ai-artist/README.md

 received for some time, autonomously generates a new creation inspired by the previous scene.

-Uses OpenAI DALL-E 2 to generate images, GPT-3.5 Chat to generate verses and Whisper API to transcribe speech to text.
+Uses OpenAI DALL-E 2 to generate images, GPT Chat Completion to generate verses and Whisper API to transcribe speech to text.

 Uses Azure Speech API to convert text to speech.